OluwakemiO/Image-Annotation-Project/README.md

 Manual Image Annotation for Object Detection

 This repository contains manually annotated bounding box data for object detection tasks.
 The dataset includes labeled objects from multiple images, with annotations stored in CSV and JSON formats.

 Project Overview
-Annotation Method: Bounding boxes manually drawn using Paint and metadata recorded in Google Sheets.
+Annotation Method: Bounding boxes are manually drawn using Paint, and metadata is recorded in Google Sheets.

 Data Format: JSON & CSV